• Skip to primary navigation

 A coupe glass of Empress Gin French 75 on a cutting board with lemons, a bottle of gin, and tulips in the background.

 If you’re looking for a fun conversation starter at your next party, this Empress Gin French 75 is sure to impress and excite your guests.
-Named after the French 75mm field gun used in the WWI era, this cocktail packs a punch with two different types of booze.
+Named after the French 75mm used in the WWI era, this cocktail packs a punch with two different types of booze.

 The French 75 cocktail is a classy drink with a little something for everyone.
 If you’re a gin drinker, it’s guaranteed to be one of your favorite cocktails.